Swifty108/Acme-Medical-Clinic-Web-Api-Project/README.md

-# Acme Medical Clinic Web Api Demo Project
+# Medical Clinic Web Api Demo Project

 This is an ASP.NET Core Web API demo app used as a backend API for a fictional medical clinic.